8 Best Practices for Improving CEO/Board Communications

 CEO/board relationships are too often fraught with conflict.
 These conflicts and misunderstandings are almost always rooted in poor communication, resulting in a lack of trust.
-As a CEO, building a strong relationship with your board of directors is one of your most critical business obligations.
+As a CEO, building a strong relationship with your board of directors is a key business obligation.
 Some CEOs embrace this role and actively cultivate open and transparent communications with their board.
 Others see it as a distraction from the real work of running the company.

-Good communication between the CEO and the board is vital to corporate health and successful outcomes.
-How a CEO and board interacts and communicates is a major driver of business performance.
+Good communication between the CEO and the board is key to corporate health and successful outcomes.
+How a CEO and board interact and communicate is a major driver of business performance.
 In contrast, the primary reason for CEOs being let go is a broken or dysfunctional relationship with their board.

 We’ve identified eight areas of focus that facilitate a healthy and transparent relationship between CEOs and their board.
 It’s all about communication.

 #1 TELL THE TRUTH

 Sometimes working with a board can feel like an unnecessary bureaucracy that can frustrate and delay time-sensitive decisions.
 In these cases, it can be tempting for CEOs to work around the board or water down the facts to get things done.
 However, this may actually create more work for you and more pain down the road.